Author Dave Schwensen brings the excitement of Beatlemania!

 The Beatles At Shea Stadium

-Celebrating half a century of The Beatles in America, this program focuses on their legendary August 15, 1965 concert at New York’s Shea Stadium.
-Considered the first modern outdoor stadium rock show, John Lennon, Paul McCartney, George Harrison and Ringo Starr sang, played, sweated and laughed in front of 55,600 fans and were filmed for a network television special.
+Experience the high point of The Beatles’ touring years as author Dave Schwensen takes you behind the scenes and onstage at their legendary 1965 concert at New York’s Shea Stadium.
+Widely regarded as the first modern outdoor stadium rock show, this groundbreaking event saw John Lennon, Paul McCartney, George Harrison, and Ringo Starr performing in front of 55,600 screaming fans—singing, sweating, laughing, and making history.
+The concert was filmed for a prime-time network television special and changed the music industry forever.

 Author Interview